athyagat/layback/README.md

-README:

 =====================
 INTRODUCTION
 =====================

 This simulation framework has been implemented in OMNET++, www.omnetpp.org, version 5.0.
-The LayBack siumation framework implements function split fronthaul network as part of Layered Backhaul (LayBack) implemetion mechanism.
-The fundamental compoments include call generator, functional blocks, and SDN compute. src.cc implements the call generator, fb.cc implements the functional block, and SDN.cc implements the SDN compute node mechanism.
+The LayBack simulation framework implements function split fronthaul network as part of Layered Backhaul (LayBack) implementation mechanism.
+The fundamental components include call generator, functional blocks, and SDN compute. src.cc implements the call generator, fb.cc implements the functional block, and SDN.cc implements the SDN compute node mechanism.